 “You’ll get over it.
 Thanks to you and your stupid brothers, she knows,” Dave barked.
 “Sit!” he said, pushing Haley down onto a barstool at the counter.

 Earl remained in his normal place, still staring at that damn checkerboard.
 Haley wondered if he’d even bothered to get up to go take a piss, or if he’d stay glued to his stool in all the hours that had lapsed since she’d last been inside the store.

 “What is it I’m supposed to know?” she asked innocently.

 “Don’t be coy,” Dave said.
 “The question now is, what are we going to do about it?
 We can’t have her going back home and running her mouth about us.
 Before you know it, all kinds of city folks will be coming around here to see for themselves and find out if it’s true.”

 “Find out if what’s true?
-I swear, I have no idea what you’re talking about.”
+I swear, I don’t know what you’re talking about.”

-“You sure did ask a lot of questions on the way here for someone who claims to know nothing,” Dave replied.
+“You sure asked a lot of questions on the way here for someone who claims to know nothing,” Dave replied.

 “Darlin,” Gordy said, crossing his arms and leaning across the counter.
 “You really should have heeded our advice and stuck to the interstate.
 It’s my understandin’ that you’ve done gone and got yerself a good eye full of somethin’ you shouldn’t have seen.
 Is that right, Dave?”

 “’Course, she wouldn’t have seen nothin’ if three dumb asses had stayed inside like they was ‘sposed to, ain’t that right, boys?” he said, casting an angry glance at Eddie and the two other men standing next to him.

 None of them answered, hanging their heads instead.